eamcdonald/wollongongtalk/README.md

 # wollongongtalk
-Wollongong talk on Weyl law
+Wollongong talk on Weyl law for the NCG seminar, 5/9/24